-Watching the sky lit in the sparkles of red, green and blue makes us happy and cheerful. 🎆 However, the echoing sound after the fireworks can be painful for the ears.
-Especially for dogs, who hear better than us.
-It can even become a traumatising experience.
+Watching the sky lit in red, green and blue sparkles makes us happy and cheerful. 🎆 However, the echoing sound after the fireworks can be painful for the ears.
+It can even become a traumatising experience, especially for dogs, who hear better than us.

 The spectacle and the booming sound can leave your dog in an anxious and panicked state.
 The impact is similar on street dogs, who often hide in the sewers during fireworks.

 Many dogs tremble or whine in response to the sounds, which causes their owner to give them calming medications.
 However, rushing them to the vet can be tiresome or impossible during the festivities.
-You also don’t want to overmedicate your dog every time he gets anxious, since this does not solve the issue.
-A lot of calming medications (like Calmivet) only make your dog appear calm from the outside.
-Inside their head, they’re still very anxious but they just feel physically ‘paralysed’ in a way.
+You also don’t want to overmedicate your dog whenever he gets anxious since this does not solve the issue.
+Many calming medications (like Calmivet) only make your dog appear calm from the outside.
+They’re still very anxious inside their head but feel physically ‘paralysed’.
 These meds might make your dog’s anxiety worse in the end.

 Here are 5 tips to help reduce your dog’s firework anxiety.

 1. Sound training

 You can teach your dog to cope with the sounds by setting up a training session throughout the year.
 This would help them be less anxious and more patient during the fireworks.

 There are many applications available online that allow you to play firework sounds. 💥 Train your dog by playing the sounds at different noise levels until your dog excepts you to play it again.
 Repeat the process only when your dog is comfortable and doesn’t whine.

 Gradually turn up the sound and include a variety of firework sounds to make your dog accustomed to the noises.
 Don’t forget to feed them snacks or gift them plushies as a reward for remaining calm during training sessions.